celery/celery/docs/userguide/monitoring.rst

 Sent if the task executed successfully.

-Runtime is the time it took to execute the task using the pool.
+Run-time is the time it took to execute the task using the pool.
 (Starting from the task is sent to the worker pool, and ending when the pool result handler callback is called).